YVC Program Standards

-We have dozens of Affiliates throughout the U.S. and Canada including YMCAs, United Ways, Boys & Girls Club, HandsOn affiliates, municipal departments, volunteer centers and more.
-Our model is adaptable for communities of any size, from smaller towns like Corvallis, OR, to mid-sized communities like Newport News, VA, to major metropolitan areas like Philadelphia, PA.
+We have dozens of affiliates throughout the U.S. and Canada including YMCAs, United Ways, Boys & Girls Club, municipal departments, volunteer centers and more.
+Our model is adaptable for communities of any size, from smaller towns like Corvallis, OR, to mid-sized communities like Hampton Roads, VA, to major metropolitan areas like Philadelphia, PA.

 Find our current locations here.

-- An intense Summer of Service program with multi-day projects structured like a day camp
+- An intense YVC summer program with multi-day projects structured like a day camp

 - An ongoing school-year program with after school, weekend and school break projects